 The Municipality of Meaford and the Meaford Public Library Board have decided to create a larger, updated new library in the former Foodland building at the corner of Sykes and Trowbridge streets.
-In Early 2018 plans for Meaford's new Library will start.
+In Early 2018 plans for Meaford's new Library began.
 After more than 50 years in its current location on Trowbridge Street, the Meaford Public Library will begin to build a new, accessible building.
 Find out more at:

 Since moving into the former Federal Post Office and Customs House designed by Chief Architect, Thomas W. Fuller and constructed in 1935, the Meaford Public Library has experienced continuous growth.